Tender (band)

-Tender (styled as TENDER) is a British electronic duo formed in London, England, in 2015.
+Tender (styled as TENDER) is a British electronic music duo formed in London, England, in 2015.
 Having started from home and self releasing a couple of EPs, they signed to Partisan Records in 2016, and released their debut album, Modern Addiction, in September 2017.
 Their music has been featured in a number of television shows and movies, most notably the Netflix film To All the Boys I've Loved Before and television shows How To Get Away With Murder and Never Have I Ever.

 The duo released their second studio album, Fear of Falling Asleep, on 18 January 2019.